 The presence of such information processing demands affecting children’s inferences might be surprising.
 SENTENCE ABOUT INFORMATION PROCESSING IN INFANT PERCEPTION OF CAUSALITY.
 Similarly, although Sobel and Kirkham (2006) found that 8-month-olds engaged in backwards blocking inferences like preschoolers, 5-month-olds’ inferences on the same measure looked more associative in nature (Sobel & Kirkham, 2007).
 When infants make inferences about the reliability of others’ information, their judgments appear more associative in nature (Tummeltshammer et al., 2014).
 As children enter the preschool years, those judgments become more based in rational inferences, although they still show default to certain kinds of associative inferences (Hermes et al., 2018; Luchkina et al., 2020).
 Relevant to the present investigation, Sobel et al. (2017; see also Erb & Sobel, 2014) showed that between the ages of 4-7, children develop the capacity to form larger hypothesis spaces of the potential causes they might need to hold to engage in more rational inferences.
 Because of this finding, we considered 5- and 6-year-olds in the present study.

-Here, we asked children to make a backwards blocking inference about multiple potential causes as opposed to only two, using a logic like that of McCormack et al. (2009).
-Children observed four objects (A, B, C, and D).
-They observed A, B, and C together have causal efficacy, and then A by itself either have or fail to have that same efficacy or D by itself have of fail to have that same efficacy.
-The critical difference between these procedures is that showing A, B, and C have efficacy in compound creates a dependency among them.
-This should indicate that when A has efficacy by itself, judgments of B and C should be affected, but not when D is shown to have efficacy by itself.
-We first present behavioral data from a sample of children, and then fit the data to both a connectionist and Bayesian model.
+Here, we asked children to make retrospective causal inference about three potential causes as opposed to only two, using a logic like that of McCormack et al. (2009).
+In Experiment 1, children observed three objects (A, B, and C) together have causal efficacy, and then A by itself either have or fail to have that same efficacy.
+They were asked whether each object was efficacious.
+These trials were compared with control trials in which they again observed three objects (A’, B’, and C’) have efficacy together, and then a fourth object (D) either have or fail to have that efficacy.
+A retrospective inference involves the judgments of objects B and C being different across these two types of trials.
+When A is efficacious, judgments of the efficacy of B and C should be lower than the judgments of B’ and C’ when children see that a fourth, unrelated object is efficacious.
+When A is not efficacious, judgments of the efficacy of B and C should be higher than B’ and C’ when children see that a fourth, unrelated object is not efficacious.
+Moreover, judgments of B and C should differ between these two trials; B and C are more likely to be judged as efficacious when A is not efficacious than when A is.
+Because McCormack et al. (2009) found that 5 and 6-year-olds made such retrospective inferences, we considered the same age range here.
+After presenting these behavioral data, we present a pair of computational models that try to explain these results, followed by a second experiment that considers a prediction that emerges from the comparison of these models.

 Experiment 1

 Method